ChrisEssery/group-project/Portfolio/System_Implementation.md

 ```

-### Frontend
+### User Authentication in the Frontend

-To implement user authentication with Angular in the frontend, we followed the following struture(credit: bezkoder):
+To implement user authentication with Angular in the frontend, we referred to the following struture(credit: bezkoder):

 <p align="center">
 <img src="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/images/userauth.png">
 </p>
 <b><p align= "center">Figure : User Authentication with Router and HttpInterceptor (credit: bezkoder)</p></b>

+To introduce the detailed features of how we implement user authentication in the frontend, we'll start with the user registration and login process:

-### User registration and user login
+#### User registration and user login

 The [`Login`](https://github.com/ChrisEssery/group-project/tree/dev/src/app/login-page) & [`Register`](https://github.com/ChrisEssery/group-project/tree/dev/src/app/signup-page) components have forms for submission data (with support of Form Validation).
 Then, they use [`auth.service`](https://github.com/ChrisEssery/group-project/blob/dev/src/app/_services/auth.service.ts) which uses Angular `HttpClient` ($http service) for sending signin/signup requests (shown below).

 ```javascript